uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 1. Following installation, GCP will launch in a new window.
 If it does not, look for it in your Start Menu.

-    When GCP has started, click on "Log In" to authenticate with Globus to begin the Collection setup process.
+    When GCP has started, click the "Log In" button to authenticate with Globus to begin the Collection setup process.
 This is a one-time setup to configure GCP to allow your machine to act as a Collection, enabling research data transfer with your computer.

     ![GCP Setup window with Log In button.](./images/gg-gcp-install/win/006-authenticate.png)